How to Use Multi-Tenancy Data in Embedded Analytics

 With the rise and spread of cloud computing platforms, organizations are increasingly considering hosting analytics applications on shared infrastructure.
 Multi-tenant architecture is what they have been seeking and what weighs their decision to make the move – it leverages shared resources, saves time and worries, and lowers operational costs.

 This article describes the meaning of multi-tenant data architecture, points out its benefits, and walks you through how you can use multi-tenancy data in an embedded analytics solution.

 What Is Multi-Tenancy?

-Multi-tenancy is a software architecture in which a single software instance serves multiple different clients called tenants.
-It is the opposite of single-tenancy architecture in which the software instance serves only 1 client.
+Multi-tenancy is a software architecture in which a single instance serves multiple clients called tenants.
+It is the opposite of single-tenancy architecture in which the software instance serves only one client.

 One easy way to understand exactly what a multi-tenancy is is to think of the banking industry and how it works.
 This example is often used to describe the meaning of multi-tenancy as it really gives a clearer understanding of it:

-Banks are financial institutions that manage deposits, make loans and store people’s money.
-They can store the money of hundreds and thousands of people completely separately regardless of the fact that they’re actually stored in the same place.
+Banks are financial institutions that manage deposits, make loans, and store people’s money.
+They can store the money of hundreds and thousands of people completely separately, regardless of the fact that they’re actually stored in the same place.
 These people don’t have access to other people’s accounts and don’t interact in any way with one another.
 It is basically the same when using a multi-tenant architecture.
-Customers of the software vendor use the same infrastructure, the same servers, however, their business logic and data are entirely separated and secure.
+Customers of the software vendor use the same infrastructure and the same servers; however, their business logic and data are entirely separated and secure.